cockroachdb/docs/orchestrate-cockroachdb-with-kubernetes.md

 ## Step 5.
 Simulate node failure

-Based on the `replicas: 3` line in the PetSet configuration, Kubernetes ensures that three pods/nodes are running at all times.
+Based on the `replicas: 3` line in the StatefulSet configuration, Kubernetes ensures that three pods/nodes are running at all times.
 If a pod/node fails, Kubernetes will automatically create another pod/node with the same network identity and persistent storage.

 To see this in action: